surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 This option will be available if the selected parameter has already been MIDI learned.
 It allows you to clear that link (the existing link MIDI CC number will be shown in parentheses).

-#### Add modulation from...
-This menu entry allows to directly modulate the right-clicked parameter from any modulation source in Surge.
-Once a source is selected, a pop-up window will appear and allow you to enter the desired modulation amount from that source.

-#### Clear Modulation
-This menu also includes an easily accessible option to clear any or all modulation routings to a slider that is being modulated (those that have a blue tint) (see [Routing](#routing)).

 #### VST3 Options
-Finally, the VST3 version of Surge supports VST3 context menu items.
+Finally, the VST3 version of Surge XT supports VST3 context menu items.
 Depending on the host, there may be more or less options regarding automation, MIDI, or parameter values.

 <br/>